Charcoal-SE/charcoal-se.github.io/about.md

 are archived in a back-end system called [metasmoke](https://metasmoke.erwaysoftware.com/) where you can search for posts and see various metrics we collect.

+If you are a new visitor, notice that
+Stack Exchange has a reputation system which gives users access to more features and more control over moderation tools as they earn the trust of their peers.
+For example, an anonymous visitor or a new user can't flag posts or participate in chat.

 If you are a registered user on the Stack Exchange network and have earned the [privileges to participate in chat,](https://stackoverflow.com/help/privileges/chat)